mr-beerkiss/tinkering-kind/README.md

 A blog article about setting up a Raspberry PI cluster.
 Could be a fun experiment but need a justifable application stack to run on it other than "Hello World"

+### [mkcert]

+A tool for creating locally trusted development certificates.

+Note the install recommends installing `nss` (if you use Firefox) but I'm not sure what it is... this might be why

+> `Warning: "certutil" is not available, so the CA can't be automatically installed in Firefox! ⚠️ Install "certutil" with "brew install nss" and re-run "mkcert -install" 👈`

+A `TODO` here is figuring out of it is possible to use these certs with kind!
+And like magic here is an [example](https://github.com/dgafka/local-kuberentes-cluster-over-https) Note the example requires `ctlptl` which is _another_ orchestration tool that creates an abstraction over common `localhost` kubernetes installs.

 ### [Enhanced Echo Server](https://github.com/mauilion/echo-server)